-While the great state of Tennessee may not be at the top of everyone’s list when you think of ‘best travel destinations,’ the truth is there are no shortage of different things you can do.
+While the great state of Tennessee may not be at the top of everyone’s list when you think of best travel destinations, the truth is there are no shortage of different things you can do.

 The state has some truly stunning natural paradises and hiking trails, bustling music scenes in the city of Nashville, numerous popular historical museums, and more.

-1 - Hike In The Great Smoky Mountains National Park
+Hike In The Great Smoky Mountains National Park

 As a UNESCO World Heritage Site, the Great Smoky Mountains National Park is actually the most visited national park in the United States and is also a part of the famous Blue Ridge Mountains.

 Holding the distinction for also being among the first federally funded parks in America (it was dedicated by President Franklin Roosevelt in 1940), the Great Smoky Mountains National Park has numerous preserved historical buildings, the famous Alum Cave Trail, and a virtually unlimited number of panoramic scenic vistas and an abundance of flora and fauna.

 Embark On The General Jackson Showboat Cruise

 One of the largest showboat cruises in the United States, the General Jackson Showboat Cruise in Nashville will take you down the Cumberland River where you can view both the massive skyscrapers of downtown Nashville and wildlife along the natural areas.

 You’ll get to sit either on the balcony or outside deck and be treated to some truly incredible food.

 Visit The Graceland Mansion

 Now converted into a museum and fully open to the public since 1982, the Graceland Museum is the second most visited private home in the United States, second only to the White House in Washington D.C.

 Listed on the National Register of Historic Places, the Graceland Mansion rests over some very lush green property and also has Elvis’s car collections, Vegas jumpsuits, and two planes on site as well.

-4 - Explore The Music City
+Explore The Music City

 Nashville is well known as the Music City throughout not only the country but also the world, and Tennessee as a whole is considered to be the birthplace of country music.

 Specific places you will want to visit include the Nashville Jazz Workshop, the Country Music Hall of Fame and Music, and the Grand Ole Opry.

-5 - Walk The Civil War Trail
+Walk The Civil War Trail

-Even though they were officially on the site of the Confederacy, they supplied large numbers of soldiers to both sides in the war.
+Even though they were officially on the side of the Confederacy, they supplied large numbers of soldiers to both sides in the war.

 But perhaps the most well-known Civil War site of all in the state is the Civil War trail, which follows the 1864 campaign of Confederate General Hood to regain control of Tennessee after most of it fell to the Union troops in the preceding years.

-Additional places to visit will be the Andrew Johnson National Historic Site, the National Civil Rights Museum, and the Chattanooga battlefield, which was one of the bloodiest battles fought within the state during the war.
+There's also more American history museums, including the Andrew Johnson National Historic Site, the National Civil Rights Museum, and the Chattanooga battlefield, which was one of the bloodiest battles fought within the state during the war.

 The state has a lot of fun things to do and not just in the capital city of Nashville.

 You can explore the Music City, go for a cruise on a showboat, explore old Civil War battlefields, visit the home of a musical legend, and go hiking in the most visited national park in the state.